10 principles of ESOL teaching

 1. Be learner centred

 ESOL learners must be at the heart of every lesson.
 The social practices approach puts learners at the centre of all learning.
+The learning experience is co-created between the teacher and the learner, based on the learners needs.
 If a learner has a broken shower, for example, the teacher may deliver a lesson on how to arrange for a building repair.

 Many ESOL students have ‘jagged profiles’.
 They may be confident with speaking and listening but have minimal literacy skills.
 Even at higher levels, I find myself reminding students to write in sentences, use paragaphs and not to forget their capital letters.
 At lower levels, I spend a lot of time on reading, writing, phonics and spelling.